nautechsystems/nautilus_trader/docs/integrations/polymarket.md

 2. Run the script located at:

-    /adapters/polymarket/scripts/create_api_key.py
+    `/adapters/polymarket/scripts/create_api_key.py`

-The script will generate and print the following API credentials, which you should save:
+The script will generate and print API credentials, which you should save to the following environment variables:

 - `POLYMARKET_API_KEY`
 - `POLYMARKET_API_SECRET`
 - `POLYMARKET_API_PASSPHRASE`

+These can then be used for Polymarket client configurations:

+- `PolymarketDataClientConfig`
+- `PolymarketExecClientConfig`

 ## Configuration